-- 1. The information relevant for price calculation shall be published to enable network users to understand: - (a) different types of transmission services and dedicated services; - (b) transmission tariffs and charges for dedicated services charged to specific network users and at specific entry or exit points corresponding to the services referred to in point (a); - (c) how tariffs and charges referred to in point (b) are derived, have changed and may change. - 2.
+- (a) to understand different types of transmission services and dedicated services; - (b) the corresponding transmission tariffs and charges for dedicated services charged to specific network users and at specific entry or exit points corresponding to the services referred to in point (a); and - (c) how these tariffs and charges referred to in point (b) are derived, have changed and may change. - (a) to understand the difference, if any, in the level of transmission tariffs applicable for two consecutive tariff periods for the same type of transmission service. - 3.2.
 The confidentiality of commercially sensitive information shall be preserved.